TELACK/WEEK-ONE-REPORT/README.md

 Anaconda installation and attempting week one challenge to determine whether the student will drop or continue to school due to the given data of a student in a dataset wasa part of week one.

 Special thanks to:
-               Samnbaga and all student who support me to attend this amazing course
+             sambiaga and all student who support me to attend this amazing course.